How to Clear Cache in NPM?

 npm cache clean -f

-This command will remove all the data present in the cache folder including the latest caches.
+The clean command will remove all the data present in the cache folder.

 To verify if all the cache is cleared and removed from your file system, you can run this command in your terminal.